pvarshh/tennis-prediction/README.md

 **Handling Categorical Features**
 - Surface: The surface is consistant across tournaments, so first layer imputation is to full surface with tournament surface.
 However, for some tornaments, surface wasnt reported at all, so our second layer imputation was to set match surface the most common surface of the year.
 - Hand: For the players who's dominant hand is missing, our imputation strategy was to default the dominant hand right (more common hand bias).
-- Seed: Missing seed for a player means they were not seeded for that tournament, so to maiintain consistency with seed values (1-32), we set default seed to unseeded players as 99.
+- Seed: Missing seed for a player means they were not seeded for that tournament, so to maintain consistency with seed values (1-32), we set default seed to unseeded players as 99 (higher number = lower seeding priority).
 - Entry: Missing entry into the tournament for a player means they entered via main draw, so we can impute with the string "MD" which simply means main draw.

 **Handling Numerical Features**